Vyral/dan-mumm/_posts/2020-01-16-why-january-is-a-great-time-to-sell.md

 Why is January now the go-to time for homeowners to list their homes?
 Usually, there’s a bit of a slowdown in the market over the winter months, but we didn’t really see that over this past holiday season.&nbsp;

-The number of homes for sale is a really important metric to look at if you want to understand what’s really going on in the market; **over the last five or six months, the number of homes for sale continuously dropped, and inventory was very low.** This was great news for sellers, who found less competition due to low inventory.&nbsp;
+The number of homes for sale is an important metric to look at if you want to understand what’s really going on in the market; **over the last five or six months, the number of homes for sale continuously dropped, and inventory was very low.** This was great news for sellers, who found less competition due to low inventory.&nbsp;

 It’s also important to look at the number of new listings coming on the market.
 The number of new houses on the market is very low; **people are buying homes faster than homes are being supplied to the market.** This is a very favorable condition for those who are thinking of selling.